-Set the display duration of the object here.
+Specify the display duration of the object here.
 You can type the duration directly into the field or work with the spin edits (triangle up/down).
+Click on the unit (s) to change it or to find a selection of predefined times.